-Rain Dove is a fire -fighter turned model who is revolutionizing the fashion industry.
+Rain Dove is a fire -fighter turned model who is revolutionising the fashion industry.
 Rain is a self-confessed “Gender Capitalist” and uses social media platforms alongside YouTube to voice concerns over gendered stereotypes and the need for more people to defy them.
 With a style that moves beyond the binary, Rain really does re-write the gendered “rules” of fashion..

 In the past, Rain has voiced concern over gender fluidity being seen as a trend.
 People should be investing in gender fluid fashion not just because it is popular.
-Your jewelry should be chosen because you have a special affinity to it, are drawn to it in a particular way, or prefer to dress in opposition to gendered norms.
+Your jewellery should be chosen because you have a special affinity to it, are drawn to it in a particular way, or prefer to dress in opposition to gendered norms.

 The days of women exclusively wearing earrings and men exclusively wearing cufflinks are over.
 Rain is a perfect example of this.

 Andreja Pejic came out as a trans woman in 2013, and was previously well-known for being the first completely androgynous supermodel.
-She is now working as a successful actress, alongside being one of the most recognizable transgender models in the world.
+She is now working as a successful actress, alongside being one of the most recognisable transgender models in the world.

 Hari Nef is an American actress, model and writer.
 Nef is a trans woman and is well-known for openly speaking out about trans issues.
 She has previously talked about how there are many ways to be trans, and no one person is the same.

 Hari is of the belief that society, and the world of fashion, needs to disregard labels and really listen to people.
 Listening breeds understanding.
-Here at JewelStreet, we champion jewelry that serves the people.
+Here at JewelStreet, we champion jewellery that serves the people.